build-on-aws/content/posts/what-is-mlops-and-why-it-matters/index.md

 So, while both DevOps and MLOps share some similarities, such as automation and collaboration, they differ in their focus and the tools and techniques they use.

-### How do YOU get started
+## How do YOU get started

-Getting started with MLOps can seem daunting exercise, but there are steps that you can follow to get started:
+Getting started with MLOps can seem daunting, but there are steps to simplify the process:

 Understand the Basics of Machine Learning: To get started with MLOps, you need to have a good understanding of the basics of machine learning.
 This includes concepts like supervised and unsupervised learning, feature engineering, model selection, and evaluation.
 You can leverage [Machine Learning Essentials for Business and Technical Decision Makers](https://explore.skillbuilder.aws/learn/course/external/view/elearning/1404/machine-learning-essentials-for-business-and-technical-decision-makers?laml=tile&tile=dt) a free online course sponsored by AWS Training and certification.